...

 Organic material builds up over time and this is the perfect breeding ground for bacteria

-Organic matter such as dust, dirt, leaves and twigs can build up in water tanks.
-This is the ideal breeding ground for bacteria and water viruses.
-Hence the importance of having a water filtration system.
+Organic matter such as dust, dirt, leaves, and twigs can build up in water tanks.
+This is the ideal breeding ground for bacteria and water viruses, hence the importance of having a water filtration system.

-Different filters can help remove different elements such as sediment, chemicals, poor tastes and bad smells.
-If your water has bacteria or viruses, then an Ultraviolet system is the best method to ensure your water is safe to drink.
-But these are only effective with filtered water.
-That is, water without sediment.
-Otherwise, the bacteria can hide behind the minute grains of sediment, rendering the UV system useless.
+Different filters can help remove sediment, chemicals, poor taste, and bad smells.
+If your water contains bacteria or viruses, an Ultraviolet (UV) system is the best method to ensure it is safe to drink.

 Choosing filters